ilee38/llm-semantic-search/README.md

-# llm-semantic-search
-Semantic Search with LLM Embeddings
+# Semantic Search with LLM Embeddings

 Use the OpenAI embeddings api to perform semantic search on markdown files.